- Library branches and computing spaces:

 - Contact information:

 Unitec Library supports Unitec's aspiration, strategy and values, and the principles of Te Noho Kotahitanga (the partnership).
-Library staff provide world class information services and resource solutions to Unitec communities (including Unitec students and staff).
+Library staff provide world class information services and knowledge solutions to Unitec communities (including Unitec students and staff).
 We are here to help you.

 Unitec library consists of four library branches, two learning commons (Te Puna Ora o Waitakere and Te Puna Ora o Albany) and a student computer centre.
 Our curriculum focused collection varies from branch to branch in accordance with what is taught at that location.
 See our hours , locations and maps.